Policy on Academic Integrity

 JUDICIAL REVIEW BOARD PROCEDURES

-The Judicial Review Board for hearing cases of academic integrity consists of three members appointed annually: one student appointed by the President of the Student Association, and two faculty members appointed in accordance with the Faculty Regulations.
-The Associate Dean of the College convenes the Judicial Review Board.
+The Judicial Review Board consists of three members: one student chosen from the Judicial Review Board Membership and two faculty members appointed in accordance with the Faculty Regulations.
+The Dean of Undergraduate Education convenes the Judicial Review Board.
+A Success Advisor may accompany the student to the hearing for guidance, but friends, family, and/or representatives from outside Saint Michael’s College may not.

 For further information, please contact: